Capital.com vs HFM 2025

 Dive deeper: Best Copy Trading Platforms.

-Capital.com and HFM are online brokers that both offer free demo (paper) accounts, proprietary platforms, web-based platforms, and Windows desktop downloads.
-Each supports MetaTrader 4 (MT4) and lets you place trades directly from charts.
-A key difference is MetaTrader 5 (MT5): HFM offers MT5, while Capital.com does not.
+Comparing Capital.com vs HFM for trading platforms and tools, both brokers offer free demo accounts, proprietary platforms, Windows desktop downloads, and web-based platforms.
+Each supports MetaTrader 4 and lets you trade directly from charts.
+The key differences: HFM also provides copy trading and MetaTrader 5, while Capital.com does not include those two options.

 | Feature |